MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 Not recommended.
 Any major changes in directory structure should happen before or after your migration.
 It is also not a good idea to use the app to rearrange content.

-The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process will see all changes as new data.
-So, for example, if you change a folder name at the root, we will detect that as a new folder, and all of the contents will be re-transfered including all subfolders.
+The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process sees all changes as new data.
+So, for example, if you change a folder name at the root, we detect that as a new folder, and all of the contents is re-transfered including all subfolders.

-When sharing permissions are transfered, both owners and collaborators will receive duplicate data if content has been rearranged or renamed.
+When sharing permissions are transfered, both owners and collaborators receive duplicate data if content has been rearranged or renamed.

-### What happens to external sharing links?
+### What happens to external-sharing links?

-Our app does not recreate external sharing links.
-After migration, these will have to be set in the destination manually.
+Our app does not recreate external-sharing links.
+After migration, these have to be set in the destination manually.

 ### What about external collaborators?